alex-therapeutics/diga-api-client/README.md

-# diga-api-client
+# DiGA API Client

-This library provides a client which interacts with the DiGA API to:
+This library provides a client which interacts with the DiGA ([Digital Health Application](https://www.bfarm.de/EN/MedicalDevices/DiGA/_node.html)) API to:
 - Validate DiGA codes against DiGA API endpoints
-- ~~Send bills to DiGA API endpoints using XRechnung~~ (TODO)
+- ~~Send bills to DiGA API endpoints using XRechnung~~ (In progress)

 The goal is to deliver a simple way for DiGA manufacturers to integrate with the DiGA API provided by health insurance companies (or their service providers).